Mastering the Python GitHub API: A Practical Guide for Developers

 - Copy and securely store the token, as it cannot be retrieved later.

-Users can decide between full repository permission or individual selection under ‘Repository access’ on the GitHub platform.
+When generating a Fine-grained personal access token, users can decide between full repository permission or individual selection under the Repository access section.
 The best approach for security reasons is to control token access through specific selected GitHub repositories.

 Choose 'Generate token' from the screen to finalize your token configuration.
 The new token appears right away on GitHub, so take a cautionary note to save it for future use because retrieval later is impossible.

 All operations related to personal access tokens must be performed while ensuring security.
-You should avoid storing tokens directly within your scripts or placing them in GitHub repositories even when they are private because token exposure is possible.
+You should avoid storing tokens directly within your scripts or placing them in GitHub repositories, even when they are private, because token exposure is possible.

 All tokens need proper storage in environment variables, or GitHub Actions should use encrypted secrets in the repository configuration.

-Making API Requests with Python
+Making API Requests With Python

 Fetch User Details